How to Drink and Enjoy Black Coffee

 It’s a good first step – a “reset” of your coffee escapades, so to speak.

-Step #2.
-Experiment with Your Coffee Choices
+Step 2: Experiment With Your Coffee Choices

+Not anymore.
 It’s time to expand your coffee flavor profile.
 After all, this isn’t an article on how to make black coffee with coffee powder.
 If you want to enjoy your black coffee, you’ve got to embrace the tasty power of well-roasted coffee beans.

 Get a little bit adventurous.
 Branch out and look for the best tasting ground coffee you can find.
 Try some smaller bags of different flavors of coffee from different roasters and see which ones you like the most.
 Eventually, when you’ve worked up the courage, and you’re feeling REALLY adventurous, you can check out some of these coffees, too.

 If you can narrow it down to a handful, you can even get them into a rotation.
 Maybe one for mornings and one for afternoons, or alternate by days or weeks.
 Make it fun!
 That way you can look forward to each kind.

 Specific kinds of coffee aside, there is also the matter of dark roasts, light roasts, whole bean vs. ground, Arabica and Robusta beans, and so on.